 - Images should be high contrast for the sight impaired.

-- Images with text integrated should also include one or both of these:
+- Images with integrated text should also include one of these:

-Color schemes should work for all types of color deficiencies.
+Color schemes should provide a quality experience for all color deficiencies.

 The NoCoffee Chrome plugin, Photoshop, and other software can simulate many of these during the design process.

 Images and text should be decipherable at all sizes.